Edge precoloring extension of hypercubes: Proof of Theorem

+If $e_1$ and $e'$ lie in distinct dimensional matchings, then it is easy to see that there is a $4$-cycle $C_1$ in $F$ containing $e_1$ and no other precolored edge, and that satisfies that no vertex of $C_1$ is incident to a precolored edge that is not in $C_1$.
+We color the edges of $C_1$ by colors $1$ and $2$ alternately such that the coloring agrees with $\varphi_1$.
+Additionally we retain the color of any precolored edges of $F$, and we possibly color one additional edge in $F$ by color $2$ so that every vertex of $F$ is incident with a colored edge.
+Denote the obtained coloring of $F$ by $h_1$.

+Now, since every precolored edge has one endpoint adjacent to $u$, every component $T$ of $Q_{d-1}[M_1 \cup M_2 \cup M_3]$ distinct from $F$ contains at most one precolored edge.
+Hence, there is a perfect matching $M_T$ of $T$ that does not contain any precolored edge.
+We extend $h_1$ to a coloring of $Q_{d-1}$ satisfying (i)-(iii) by retaining the color of any $\varphi_1$-precolored edge not in $F$, and for every component $T$ of $Q_d[M_1 \cup M_2 \cup M_3]$ distinct from $F$ we color every edge in $M_T$ by color $2$.

+Suppose now that $e_1$ and $e'$ lie in the same dimensional matching, $M_1$ say.
+Then $e_1$ and $e'$ is contained in a $4$-cycle of $F$.
+Suppose that the edges of this cycle are in $M_1 \cup M_3$.
+If $M_3 \cap E(F)$ contains no $\varphi$-precolored edge, then $e_1$ is contained in a $4$-cycle such that no vertex of this cycle is incident with another $\varphi$-precolored edge.
+On the other hand, if $M_3 \cap E(F)$ contains some precolored edge, then $e_1$ is contained in a $6$-cycle $C_2$ not containing $e'$, but two other precolored edges colored $1$.
+Moreover, no vertex of $C_2$ is incident to a precolored edge that is not in $C_2$.
+Thus there is a proper edge coloring $h_2$ of $C_2$ with colors $1$ and $2$ that agrees with $\varphi_1$.

+The coloring $h_2$ can be extended to a partial proper edge coloring of $Q_{d-1}$ satisfying (i)-(iii) by proceeding as above. \end{proof}

-Let us now assume that the theorem holds for any hypercube of dimension less than $d$, and consider a precoloring $\varphi$ of $Q_d$.
-The induction step of the proof of Theorem \ref{th:dprecol} is done by proving a series of lemmas.
+We now turn to the induction step of the proof of Theorem \ref{th:dprecol}.
 Henceforth, we shall always assume that $\varphi$ is a proper $d$-edge precoloring of precisely $d$ edges in $Q_d$.
 Moreover, we assume that $M$ is a dimensional matching in $Q_d$ and that $H_1$ and $H_2$ are the components of $Q_d-M$; so $H_1$ and $H_2$ are both isomorphic to $Q_{d-1}$.
+As in the proof of Theorem \ref{th:hypercube}, two edges of $H_1$ and $H_2$ are corresponding if their endpoints are joined by two edges of $M$.
+Similarly, two vertices are corresponding if they are joined by an edge of $M$.

 In the proofs of the lemmas we shall generally distinguish between the cases when there is a dimensional matching that contains no precolored edge, and when there is no such dimensional matching.

-\begin{lemma} If all precolored edges in $Q_d$ have the same color and $\varphi \notin \mathcal{C}$, then $\varphi$ is extendable. \end{lemma} \begin{proof} Suppose that the color used by $\varphi$ is $1$.
-Note that for proving the lemma, it suffices to show that there is a perfect matching in $Q_d$ containing all edges precolored $1$.
+\begin{lemma} If all $d$ precolored edges in $Q_d$ have the same color and $\varphi \notin \mathcal{C}_3$, then $\varphi$ is extendable. \end{lemma} \begin{proof} Suppose that the color used by $\varphi$ is $1$.
+It follows from K\"onig's edge coloring theorem that for proving the lemma, it suffices to show that there is a perfect matching in $Q_d$ containing all edges precolored $1$.

 {\bf Case 1.} {\em Every dimensional matching contains a precolored edge:}

 The assumption implies that $M$ contains precisely one edge $u_1 u_2$ colored $1$, where $u_i \in V(H_i)$.

 {\bf Case 1.1.} {\em No precolored edges are in $H_2$:}